Following types of communication transfers are supported:

 |Baud rate||300 Bd (based on standard). |

 During the communication with the device via the computer's serial port 2 different communication speeds may be used.
-The first (typically 300Bd) is used for estabilishing the connection and for basic information exchange between the device and the driver.
-Then the devicec "proposes" a new communication speed and the driver conforms to the new speed.
+The first transfer rate (typically 300Bd) is used for estabilishing the connection and for basic information exchange between the device and the driver.
+Then the devicec "proposes" a new transfer rate and the driver conforms to the new speed.

 Despite the fact that the standard defines the first speed as 300 Bd, some devices may be configured in order to use another basic speed.
 For example some Landis+Gyr electricity meters equipped with the Dialog CU-Bx communication unit can be configured in order to use the same speed for the whole communication - this way it is possible to communicate for example via modems and internet tunnels.

 |Number of data bits||7 (based on standard).|